rlugojr/linkurious-enterprise-manual/first-visualization/create.md

 ![](1st Visualization.png)

 The bar search in New visualization provides an Advanced Search option not available through the Quick Search bar.
-We can thus reduce the results to the type of nodes we are interested in.
+We can thus reduce the results to the category of nodes we are interested in.

 ![](Advanced Search.png)